 Quickly find your ancestors in over 300 years of historical newspapers, books, pamphlets and government reports.
 Search over 1,000 newspapers; the American State Papers; US Congressional Serial Set and more.
 Find obituaries, birth & marriage notices; pension records etc. Read every article on every page of the newspaper.

 This source provides you with decades of data to maintain your vehicle and includes exclusive photographs, diagnostics, step-by-step repair procedures, maintenance schedules, wiring diagrams, recalls and Technical Service Bulletins.
 Also see "How to Navigate the Repair Manuals" video.

 Music Downloads / Streaming and Language Learning

-Freegal allows Beaman Library patrons five free music downloads per week and 3 hours of streaming per day or 5 downloads of music.
-You can sign up for this service with your email address at the library's main desk.
+Freegal allows Beaman Library patrons five free music downloads per week.
+Freegal has recently upgraded their streaming service to give you access to streaming music at no cost, 24 hour-per-day until September 30,2020!
+You can sign up for this service with your email address by calling the Library.
 You will then receive an email with a link to the Freegal log in.
 You can keep track of your downloads in the upper right corner of the site.
 Every song has a sample clip you can listen to before you download.
 You must be logged in to enjoy the sample clips.
 The downloads on this site are all in the MP3 format with no DRM.
 This service will work on almost any computer, player, tablet or smartphone.
 The Freegal Music mobile app is free in the Apple® App Store and in Google® Play.
 See Freegal's FAQ for more information.

 Mango Online Language Learning